GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/not-leaking-credentials-when-connecting-to-services/en.md

-# Not leaking credentials when connecting to services
+# Lesson 21: Not leaking credentials when connecting to services

 This GraphQL query retrieves credentials from an environment value, and avoids them getting printed in the response or logs, thus avoiding security risks: